When working in the Digital Marketing Empire team, you will not be an employee, and you will work on your own business in a way.

-This section also explains that the content you create is a property of Digital Marketing Empire for the duration of the agreement, but that it becomes your property if you are terminated.
+This section also explains that the content you create is a property of Digital Marketing Empire for the duration of the agreement, but that it may become your property if you are terminated under some circumstances.

 The section about the revenue specifies how we will generate revenue, which is through affiliate commissions and display advertising.